0xbigz/awesome-dex/README.md

 </div>

 <div align="center">
-  <strong>📈 A curated list of awesome things related to DEX (Decentralized EXchanges) 📈
+  <strong>📈 A curated list of awesome things related to DEXs (Decentralized EXchanges) 📈
 </strong>

   Please submit a pull request if you know any resources that might be helpful to other researchers/developers!